Available to purchase from most high street and online book outlets

 Fig 1.
 Terpenes found in Hemp (Cannabis), CBD oil, and Essential Oils

-beta-caryophyllene – activates CB2 (Cannabidiol) receptors which modulate immune cell function, pain relief and inflammation (also found in Black Pepper, Clove Bud, Melisa (Lemon Balm), and Ylang Ylang).
+beta-caryophyllene – (sesquiterpene) activates CB2 (Cannabidiol) receptors which modulate immune cell function, pain relief and inflammation, eases anxiety and depression and promotes relaxation (also found in Black Pepper, Clove Bud, Melisa (Lemon Balm), and Ylang Ylang).

-a-pinene – modulates pain relief and inflammation, promotes relaxation, aids memory and respiratory function, and supports the immune system (anti-oxidant and anti-infectious) (also found in Frankincense sacra, Cypress, Helichrysum (Immortelle), Juniper berry, Myrtle, Nutmeg, Pine, and Rosemary).
+alpha- and beta-pinene – (monoterpene) modulates pain relief and inflammation, promotes relaxation, aids memory, mental alertness and clarity, and respiratory function, and supports the immune system (anti-oxidant and anti-infectious) (also found in Frankincense sacra, Cypress, Helichrysum (Immortelle), Juniper berry, Myrtle, Nutmeg, Pine, and Rosemary).

-limonene – modulates the immune system, modulates inflammation, anti-tumour, eases bronchial conditions and soothes allergies (also found in Bergamot, Caraway, Grapefruit, Black Pepper, Bitter Orange, Lemon, Mandarin, and Palo Santo).
+limonene – (monoterpene) modulates the immune system, modulates inflammation, anti-tumour, eases bronchial conditions and soothes allergies, eases anxiety and depression and promotes relaxation (also found in Bergamot, Caraway, Grapefruit, Black Pepper, Bitter Orange, Lemon, Mandarin, and Palo Santo).

 (See my book Healing with Essential Oils to discover more about the chemical constituents found in essential oils.)